 Pteridosperms might not constitute the "backbone of seed-plant phylogeny," but instead the "lineage" suffers from spinal bifida ...
 PALEOBOTANY OF ANGIOSPERM ORIGINS

 A growing body of biochemical and morphological evidence suggests that cones and flowers are reproductive short shoots.
 Fertile spur shoots are demonstrably ancient organs known from Permo-carboniferous seed plant fossils.
-Further, molecular phylogenetic studies of homeodomain proteins and transcription factors (TFs) posit deep conservation of cone and floral CRMs, GRNs, and polarity networks (PINs) ...
-RESEARCH NEWS
+Further, molecular phylogenetic studies of homeodomain proteins and transcription factors (TFs) posit deep conservation of cone and floral CRMs, GRNs, and polarity networks (PINs).

-Do crown group flowering plants represent a loose amalgam of parallel evolutionary lines traceable to surviving early Triassic remnants of already divergent stem group angiosperms? ...
+Do crown group basal angiosperms and magnoliids represent a loose amalgam of parallel evolutionary lines traceable to Middle Triassic, remarkably divergent, stem group flowering plants? ...
 EVOLUTION OF MESOZOIC ANGIOSPERMS

 [ Library and Student Resources ]